sebperre/sebperre/README.md

 - I currently study at the University of Victoria and am pursuing an Honours Computer Science and Mathematics Degree

+- CFA Level 1 Candidate

 - I'm in my 4th year

 **My interests:**

-= AI and Machine Learning :robot:
+- AI and Machine Learning :robot:

 - Finance :chart: